Taming identical particles for discerning the genuine non-locality

-One can find similar definitions in NLA~\cite{compagno2018dealing} as Definition~\ref{creationannihilation} (without mentioning the role of vacuum states), which shows that NSA is naturally obtained from 1QL with the mathematical formularization of SEA.
-While Definition~\ref{creationannihilation} just defines the creation and annihilation operators with SEA in the Fock space, Eq.~\eqref{annih} is introduced in NSA to define the partial trace of identical particle.
-However, it is very important to notice that \textbf{the identification of partial trace to the interior product of SEA does not hold in general.} It works only when the particles are bosons and obey the particle number superselection rule (NSSR).
-Considering that Eq.~\eqref{annih} is purely mathematical and the partial trace includes physical implication, this discrepancy is not very surprising.
-We will delve into this issue in Sec.~\ref{SPT}, which provides a rigorous definition for identical particles to obtain the reduced density matrix that signifies the genuine nonlocality.
+One can find the same $dot$ ($\cdot$) product definition with Definition~\ref{creationannihilation} in NLA~\cite{compagno2018dealing} (without mentioning the role of vacuum states).
+This algebraic identity supports that NLA is naturally obtained from 1QL with the mathematical formularization of SEA.
+While Definition~\ref{creationannihilation} just presents the mathematical concept of creation and annihilation operators with SEA in the Fock space, a dot product in NLA is introduced to define the partial trace of identical particles, i.e., a physical operation (the definition of identical particle partial trace in NLA is given in Section~\ref{SPT} of this work).
+However, the identification of partial trace to the interior product of SEA works only when the particles are bosons and obey the particle number superselection rule (NSSR), which we will discuss in Section~\ref{SPT} after explaining the role of microcausality in nonlocality.